Working Out and Gaining Weight? 5 Reasons You’re Not Seeing ResultsArticle posted in: Fitness

 It’s easy to forget, isn’t it?
 Once you get the hang of South Beach Diet (and that doesn’t take long), it’s easy to feel confident when making food choices and selecting portions.
 You think…I eat this every day, I know what three ounces looks like.
 Or, I’ve read the handbook: This pita equals one Good Carb.
 But…we’re busy.
 And our brains have A LOT to process and remember.
 By consistently recording what you eat, you can double your chances at weight loss success, according to a 2008 study published in Science Daily Journal.
-Just the process of reflecting on what you eat—whether you write on paper, use the Tracker App, or type it in a text message seems to promote self-awareness and success.
+Just the process of reflecting on what you eat—whether you write on paper or in the notes on your phone—seems to promote self-awareness and success.

 3. You’re Not Exercising…Enough.